GoogleCloudPlatform/k8s-config-connector/experiments/compositions/Design Notes/Feedback.md

 Default values for facade input fields  (crd, expander, gatekeeper) Troubleshooting
   - make it easy to detect who needs to act Platform admin or AppTeamOperator
-  - who breaks glass and what is allowed (can appteam mutate generataed resources ? )
+  - who breaks glass and what is allowed (can appteam mutate generated resources ? )
   - who carries the pager (admin & appteam OR appteam OR admin)